The power amplifier build part 4, power supplies

 In those cases, a shunt regulator is the safe option.

 The GU-81M, however, is a large, relatively slow tube of 1930s design.
 Its screen structure and operating parameters make it very unlikely to exhibit negative screen resistance under normal HF amplifier conditions.
-That allowed me to use a series regulator without the heat dissipation penalty of a shunt design, and for safety measures, a bleeder resistor that draws a couple of mA was no placed close to the tubes.
+Besides, all published designs all used series regulation.
+That convinced me to use a series regulator without the heat dissipation penalty of a shunt design, idling at over 420W dissipation for 400mA capacity.

 My implementation